dinfio/dinfio/README.md

 # Welcome to Dinfio Programming Language

-Dinfio is on the way to Open Source in the next few months!
+Dinfio is on the way to Open Source!